Masood-Akram/Classification_Neurons-Glia/Python_Code/README.md

 This script processes glial datasets to generate combinatorial classifications.
 It performs the following steps:
 - Loads the input dataset.
-- Generates random samples of specified sizes.
+- Generates random samples without replacement of specified sizes.
 - Calculates averages for the samples.
 - Reshapes and transposes the data.
 - Applies a threshold to classify the data.